rticommunity/rticonnextdds-usecases-act/README.md

 - WAN (Communications network i.e. Sat, Mesh Radio)
 - C2 (C2 Network- Groundstations etc.)

-Routing Service acts as a relay mechanism between the *internal* LAN messaging and
+Routing Service acts as a relay mechanism between the *internal* LAN and
 the *external* WAN DDS Domain.

 This allows For Network level isolation of messaging as DDS Domains isolate